 AdBlock for iOS is an iPhone, iPad and iPod Touch mobile app, which lets you redirect domain names to desired IP address.
 Keep in mind, that redirecting domains to IPv4 0.0.0.0 and IPv6 ::0 will make them inaccessible.
 AdBlock comes also with a Safari Content Blocker that lets you block ads and various malicious websites on Safari Mobile Browser.

-AdBlock for iOS installs a DNS profile, that enables it to resolve DNS queries locally – right on your iDevice.
-Every time some app tries to communicate with one of the domains from your list, local DNS service will resolve the domain with the IP of your choice.
+AdBlock for iOS installs a VPN profile, that enables it to resolve DNS queries locally – right on your iPhone, iPad or iPod Touch.
+Every time some app tries to communicate with one of the domains from your list, local DNS server will resolve the domain with the IP of your choice.
+Please remember: if the IP provided is invalid (ie. 0.0.0.0) or points to an incorrect network location (ie. 127.0.0.1), the content served from that domain will be blocked on your device.

 Yes, but apart from Safari Content Blocker, AdBlock serves also a DNS service that can resolve domain names locally to desired IP addresses.